SeaGruppen/SEA/src/README.md

 *After you have clicked finish, you will reach a lock screen.*\
 Reenter *pin code* to pick next experimentee or exit to experimenter start screen.

-## Import Survey

-## Create new sample survey
+### Create new sample survey
-Enter folder /SEA/src/Model/ in terminal\
+Enter folder "/SEA/src/Model/" in terminal\
-run "dotnet run"
+run "dotnet run"\
-*You will get a prompt if you want to delete the old database* click "No" if you want to keep the example survey that this version was cloned with.
+*You will get a prompt if you want to delete the old database*\
+click "n" if you want to keep the example survey that this version was cloned with.\
-A new survey will be generated aswell as some
+*A new survey will be generated and you will be asked if you want to generate artificial results for it*\
+Click 'y' to generate 100 artificial results answering 0-all answers.

+### Add SuperUser
+Do *Start Program*:\
+click "Create Super User"\
+add User name and password, both are strings.\
+Note: *You cannot create a user that already exist*

+### Login to Super User Menu:
+Do *Start Program*\
+click 'Super User Login'\
+enter username and pincode.
+Default user is in the top of the README

+### Modify Survey
+This part of the GUI is not working.
+It is possible to do using the backend commands, the same way that SEA\src\Model\tmp_Moc\CreateExampleSurvey.cs does it.